Republicans reluctant to chastise Trump on Mueller

 Last summer, two bipartisan pieces of legislation were introduced to protect Mueller as weary Republicans worried whether an unpredictable president would order Deputy Attorney General Rod Rosenstein to fire Mueller.

-But on Monday, as Republicans have grown accustomed to the presidents’ tweet storms and as Trump has proven to be an effective politician for the most devout GOP base, Republican co-sponsors of the bills have no plans to push for a vote on their own legislation — even as tensions between Trump and the investigation are at a fever pitch, including Trump’s all-out offensive on social media against the Mueller probe.
+But on Monday, as Republicans grew accustomed to the presidents’ tweet storms and as Trump has proven to be an effective politician for the most devout GOP base, Republican co-sponsors of the bills had no plans to push for a vote on their own legislation — even as tensions between Trump and the investigation are at a fever pitch, including Trump’s all-out offensive on social media against the Mueller probe.

 "If we don’t fight this, we might as well not be here."